• Home

 About This Song

-“Just In Time” was written by Jule Styne, with lyrics by Betty Comden and Adolph Green, for the 1956 musical Bells Are Ringing. where it was introduced by Judy Holliday and Sydney Chaplin.
+“Just in Time” was written by Jule Styne, Betty Comden, and Adolph Green, for the 1956 musical Bells Are Ringing, where it was introduced by Judy Holliday and Sidney Chaplin.
 Holliday and Dean Martin sang it in the 1960 film version of Bells Are Ringing.

 About This Version